-Late actress Pratyusha Banerjee’s BF Rahul Raj Singh Booked For Cheating Guests At New Year Party!
+Late Actress Pratyusha Banerjee’s BF Rahul Raj Singh Booked For Cheating Guests At New Year Party!

 Unlimited Food & Liquor Was Promised, Which Weren’t Fulfilled

-The hotel manager revealed to the leading daily that Rahul had promised unlimited food and liquor and the singer's (Ankit Tiwar) appearance.
+The hotel manager revealed to the leading daily that Rahul had promised unlimited food and liquor and the singer's (Ankit Tiwari) appearance.
 They had rented out the venue.
-After 12.15, people started getting restless as the food and drinks ran out.
+After 12.15 am, people started getting restless as the food and drinks ran out.
 Also, the singer didn't turn up.

 Rahul Didn’t Settle The Bill

 The actor walked out without settling the bill that amounted Rs 7 Lakh.
 Guests vandalised the place and stole liquor bottles.
-The hotel has incurred loss of property worth Rs 6 Lakh.
+The hotel has incurred a loss of property worth Rs 6 Lakh.

 Rahul Dismisses Claims; Says The Hotel Duped Him!